The equifibered approach to $\infty$-properads: Introduction

-Crucially, we will give a description of the free \properad{} on a given space of colors and spaces of operations.
-This description will be in terms of the factorization system spanned by equifibered symmetric monoidal functors.
-While this might be complicated in general, we are able to give a simple formula in the case of the \hldef{free corolla $\mfr{c}_{A,B}$}, which is defined as the free \properad{} on an operation whose set of input and output colors are in bijection with the finite sets $A$ and $B$. \begin{lemA}[\ref{lem:free-corolla-pushout}] The free $(A,B)$-corolla fits into a pushout square of symmetric monoidal \categories{}:
+Crucially, we will give a description of the free $\infty$-properad on a given space of operations, in terms of the factorization system spanned by equifibered symmetric monoidal functors.
+While this might be complicated in general, we are able to give a simple formula in the case of the \hldef{free corolla $\mfr{c}_{A,B}$}, which is defined as the free $\infty$-properad on an operation whose set of input and output colours are in bijection with finite sets $A$ and $B$. \begin{lemA}[\ref{lem:free-corolla-pushout}] The free $(A,B)$-corolla fits into a pushout square of symmetric monoidal $\infty$-categories

 where the top horizontal functor sends the two points to $\sum_{a \in A} a$ and $\sum_{b \in B} b$, respectively. \end{lemA}